boazbk/tcs/lec_03a_computing_every_function.md

 > ### {.exercise title="Addition" #addition-ex}
-Write a program using your favorite programming language that on input an integer $n$, outputs a NAND-CIRC program that computes $ADD_n$.
+Write a program using your favorite programming language that on input of an integer $n$, outputs a NAND-CIRC program that computes $ADD_n$.
 Can you ensure that the program it outputs for $ADD_n$ has fewer than $10n$ lines?

 > ### {.exercise title="Multiplication" #multiplication-ex}
-Write a program using your favorite programming language that on input an integer $n$, outputs a NAND-CIRC program that computes $MULT_n$.
+Write a program using your favorite programming language that on input of an integer $n$, outputs a NAND-CIRC program that computes $MULT_n$.
 Can you ensure that the program it outputs for $MULT_n$ has fewer than $1000\cdot n^2$ lines?

 > ### {.exercise title="Efficient multiplication (challenge)" #eff-multiplication-ex}
-Write a program using your favorite programming language that on input an integer $n$, outputs a NAND-CIRC program that computes $MULT_n$ and has at most $10000 n^{1.9}$ lines.^[__Hint:__ Use Karatsuba's algorithm.]
+Write a program using your favorite programming language that on input of an integer $n$, outputs a NAND-CIRC program that computes $MULT_n$ and has at most $10000 n^{1.9}$ lines.^[__Hint:__ Use Karatsuba's algorithm.]
 What is the smallest number of lines you can use to multiply two 2048 bit numbers?

 ::: {.exercise title="Multibit function" #mult-bit-ex}